RealDeHess/CommunityBeastmen/README.md

 [Futa Witch Elves](https://www.loverslab.com/files/file/42706-futa-witch-elves/)

 ## Credits
 - Endo (The Dark Lord of Animation)
 - lypt (...His Apprentice)
-- Lynn (Put Women everywhere)
-- Candles (ancillaries galore)
-- Jojo ()
-- PassingByPosts (kept it all together in the early days)
+- PassingByPosts (Kept it all together in the early days)
+- Lynn (Put Women Everywhere)
+- Candles (Ancillaries Galore)
+- Jojo &
-- Sewerat (King of the Second Golden Age of Beasts)
+- Sewerat (The Kings of the Golden Age)
 - Kerberos (The Mentor)
 - DeHess (Made the heroes and the script bugs)
 - Rielle (The Custodian of Steam)
 - Rael117 (Stories that make you feel good things)
-- Jadis (The OG corruption stories)
+- Jadis (OG corruption stories)
+- Primal__Fox (Morathi & Sulephet)
 - Zenoas (Kept the discord horny in 2024)
 - CrwO (Responsible for *that* loading screen)

-Other contributions and mentions: fleatrollus, Keylara, Pochi 20, raitaroo, belikea
+Other contributions: fleatrollus, Keylara, Pochi 20, raitaroo, belikea, solarblaster